asrcompetition/content_modification_dataset/README.md

 # Queries
 We used 15 of ClueWeb09 queries which can be downloded here: http://trec.nist.gov/data/webmain.html.

+# Controlled experiment
+Additional data for a controlled experiment we conducted with a slightly modified ranker.

 # Citation
  If you use the ASRC dataset in your work, please cite it as: